brodycj/cordova-sqlite-evplus-legacy-attach-detach-free/README.md

 - In-memory database `db=window.sqlitePlugin.openDatabase({name: ':memory:', ...})` is currently not supported.
 - The Android version cannot work with more than 100 open db files (due to the threading model used).
 - UNICODE `\u2028` (line separator) and `\u2029` (paragraph separator) characters are currently not supported and known to be broken on Android version due to JSON issue reported in [cordova/cordova-discuss#57](https://github.com/cordova/cordova-discuss/issues/57) (workaround fix for iOS/macOS in this version branch).
 There *may* be a similar issue with certain other UNICODE characters on Android (needs further investigation).
-- _The BLOB data type_ is not fully supported on Windows.
-SELECT BLOB in Base64 format is supported by [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license options).
+- The BLOB data type is not fully supported on Windows in this version branch.
+SELECT BLOB with BASE64 conversion function for Android/iOS/macOS/Windows is supported by [litehelpers / cordova-sqlite-ext](https://github.com/litehelpers/cordova-sqlite-ext) (permissive license terms) and [litehelpers / Cordova-sqlite-evcore-extbuild-free](https://github.com/litehelpers/Cordova-sqlite-evcore-extbuild-free) (GPL or commercial license terms).
 - Truncation in case of UNICODE `\u0000` (same as `\0`) character on Android (default Android-sqlite-connector database implementation) and Windows
 - Case-insensitive matching and other string manipulations on Unicode characters, which is provided by optional ICU integration in the sqlite source and working with recent versions of Android, is not supported for any target platforms.
 - iOS/macOS platform version uses a thread pool but with only one thread working at a time due to "synchronized" database access